Super Mario Party Jamboree: Gameplay

 Super Mario Party Jamboree contains a single-player mission mode called the "Party Planner Trek", in which players help various non-player characters by either talking to them, fetching an item, or playing a minigame in exchange for Mini-Stars which are then used to further progress in the mode and unlock hub customization options.
 After collecting a certain number of Mini-Stars in an area, the player must complete a boss minigame in order to progress to the next area.
 In Boss Minigames, the player's goal is to deplete a large enemy's health bar in a similar style to traditional video game boss fights.
 In the "Minigame Bay" mode, players can freely play any of the minigames or play a set number of minigames that are pre-selected based on their specific type or theme, such as 1 vs 3.
 A Boss Rush sub-mode, which is unlocked after earning thirty in-game achievements, makes players compete in every boss minigame with the final goal of having the highest score by the end.

 Three motion-controlled modes are present and require the usage of singular Joy-Con controllers to function.
 "Rhythm Kitchen" lets players work together in rhythm-based minigames themed around cooking.
 "Toad's Item Factory" is a ball physics-based puzzler that tasks players to work together in moving different contraptions to get a ball to a goal to create thirty items.
 "Paratroopa Flight School" requires players to use two singular Joy-Con controllers in order to mimic flapping wings and flight.
-Paratroopa Flight School has three sub-modes that allow players to compete in time-based collection matches, cooperate in carrying characters to destinations or freely fly around a map without any predetermined objective.
+Paratroopa Flight School has three sub-modes that allow players to compete in time-based collection matches, cooperate in carrying characters to destinations, or freely fly around a map without any predetermined objective.

 Two multiplayer-focused modes are present.
-"Bowser Kaboom Squad" is a cooperative mode where eight players race to defeat Impostor Bowser by collecting bombs, occasionally playing a minigame to obtain items that help the players defeat him quicker.
+"Bowser Kaboom Squad" is a cooperative mode where eight players race to defeat Impostor Bowser by collecting bombs, occasionally playing a minigame to obtain items that help the players defeat him more quickly.
 "Koopathlon" is a race where twenty different players compete to complete a set number of laps around a board via collecting coins in minigames.
 After three minigames, a themed Bowser minigame will be played where if a player loses, they will be sent backward a different number of spaces, the number of spaces being determined on their current position.